sanchisingh01/MCP-Server---Gmail-Plugin-for-Claude-Desktop/README.md

    - Create a new project or select existing one
    - Enable Gmail API
    - Create OAuth 2.0 credentials
+   - Download the credentials file, rename it and copy the absolute path of credentials file.
+This will be passed as parameter in --cred-file-path
-   - Download the credentials file
+   -

 ### Configuration

 #### For Development/Unpublished Servers

-Add this to your MCP client configuration:
+Add this to your MCP client configuration (for Claude Desktop) : claude_desktop_config.json

 ```json
 "mcpServers": {